Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 15

-The Fathers are equally clear that a God Who is the source of all love, compassion, mercy and goodness is “without blame, and worketh no evil,” 16 nor cruel, abusive or exploitative.
-17 This too is an important part of reflecting the ‘Image and Likeness’ of God.
+The Fathers are equally clear that a God Who is the source of all love, compassion, mercy, and goodness is “without blame, and worketh no evil,” 16 nor cruel, abusive, or exploitative.
+This too is an important part of reflecting the ‘Image and Likeness’ of God.

-Ecumenical Patriarch Bartholomew not only gives legitimacy to calls for Eastern Orthodox theological discussions on the subject of animal suffering, he also supports the suggestion that the leaders of the Eastern Orthodox Church have a significant role to play in reducing that suffering.
+Ecumenical Patriarch Bartholomew not only gives legitimacy to calls for Eastern Orthodox theological discussions on the subjects of climate change and animal suffering, but he also supports the suggestion that the leaders of the Eastern Orthodox Church have a significant role to play in reducing that crisis and suffering.

-Not only are we to live with a Eucharistic and liturgical ethos 19 Ecumenical Patriarch Bartholomew teaches that how we respond and treat those in need, “especially through the lifestyle we lead”, reflects how we worship God.
-20 Importantly, he exhorts us to respond to nature:
+Not only are we to live with a Eucharistic and liturgical ethos 18 Ecumenical Patriarch Bartholomew teaches that how we respond and treat creation, “especially through the lifestyle we lead”, reflects how we worship God.
+19 Importantly, he links our fasting to our liturgy and response to nature:

-with the same delicacy, the same sensitivity and tenderness, with which we respond to a human being in a relationship.
-21
+Our fasting, too, should not be disconnected from our liturgy.
+The truth is that we respond to nature with the same delicacy, the same sensitivity and tenderness, with which we respond to a human being in a relationship.
+20

 This extension to the normative understanding of caring relationships might seem a contemporary fashion yet as we noted, this would be a misreading of Eastern Orthodox tradition.
 The early Fathers, like St. Cyril of Alexandria, used the following interpretation of Christ’s teaching in Luke 14:5: